hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 Optimal:

->facilitator: Hey Nick, we're headed to the other room to do energizers now.
+> Facilitator: Hey Nick, we're headed to the other room to do energizers now.
->We're going to start at 1:30pm sharp.
+> We're going to start at 1:30pm sharp.

->hacker: But I want to finish my game first.
+> Hacker: But I want to finish my game first.

->facilitator: Everything is optional at Hack Camp so it's your call what you
+> Facilitator: Everything is optional at Hack Camp so it's your call what you
->want to do.
+> want to do.
 We'll be in the room to your right.
 Cya later!

 # Creating a safe space